mmransem09/mmransem09/README.md

 # Hello, I'm Hananiah
 <a href="https://www.linkedin.com/in/hgbadago/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my GitHub!
-I'm a dedicated IT professional with over 5 years of experience as an IT Support Engineer.
-Fueled by a deep passion for cybersecurity and with an IT Support and Networking background, I thrive on solving complex challenges and leveraging technology to drive innovation.
-Let's connect and create solutions that make an impact!
+I'm a results-driven IT professional with over 5 years of hands-on experience as an IT Support Engineer, backed by a strong foundation in networking and system administration.

-My journey in computer science has ignited a deep passion for cybersecurity, driving my ambition to transition into this dynamic field.
-I am excited to channel my skills and dedication into a Security Engineer role, where I can contribute to safeguarding digital landscapes and tackling emerging threats.
+My journey in computer science has sparked a deep passion for cybersecurity, inspiring my transition into this ever-evolving field.
+I thrive on solving complex technical challenges, securing digital environments, and using technology to create innovative, impactful solutions.
+I’m currently focused on advancing into a Security Engineer role, where I can actively contribute to protecting digital infrastructures and mitigating emerging threats.
+Let’s connect and collaborate on building secure, forward-thinking systems!

 ## Skills